RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #55

+Followed by actually doing 10 mins of stairs... today was hard.
+Being drained from last night and just not in the best of mood means that I really made an accomplishment that I pushed though no matter how terrible I felt.
+Because I don't have a choice...
+I already made the choice to be healthier, not I just have an obligation/responsibility.
+That's how I'm viewing it.

 ## #54

 Well I got food poisoning yesterday and was out of commission for the night so I